Setting the scene for summer lunch

 RADISHES WITH HERB BUTTER

 A classic, with a summer twist of dill and lemon zest.

+1. Beat the butter and dill together.
+In a separate bowl, combine the salt and lemon zest.
+2. Wash the radishes well and drain, removing any large or less than perky leaves.
 3. Serve the radishes on a platter alongside the herb butter, lemon salt and sliced rye bread.

 TWICE-BAKED WATERCRESS AND ROQUEFORT SOUFFLES

 These can be made in advance and baked again before serving.
 Spinach leaves can be used in place of watercress, if you like.